yarenty/chatter/README.md

 - **Conversational Memory:** Utilizes Mem0 to store and recall past interactions, enabling more coherent and context-aware conversations.
 - **Ollama Integration:** Connects with local or remote Ollama instances to use various large language models (defaulting to `llama3.2`).
 - **Modular Design:** Separated configuration, agent logic, and main application for easy extension and maintenance.
+- **Configurable Logging:** Set the logging level from the command line for easier debugging and development.

 ## Setup and Installation